reese-allison/gellies/README.md

 docker-compose up
 ```

-AFter the containers are up, your project should be live on [localhost](http://localhost)
+After the containers are up, your project should be live on [localhost](http://localhost)